disorderedmaterials/dissolve/web/docs/userguide/gui/configurationtab.md

 #### Generator

-A configuration is created from a generator [procedure]({{< ref "procedures" >}}) allowing it to be reconstructed automatically on demand.
+A configuration is created from a [generatore]({{< ref "generators" >}}) allowing it to be reconstructed automatically on demand.
 The defined procedure can be viewed and edited directly here.